ProtractorNinja/SPARC-sublime/README.md

 # SPARC Syntax for Sublime Text 2

-Provides SPARC assembly language syntax highlighting, as well as various snippets.
+Provides SPARC assembly language syntax highlighting, as well as a few snippets.

 Though SPARC is fairly uncommon, it is still used as a teaching language